-If someone has just a learner’s permit then is it still possible for them to get car insurance?
-Most novice drivers will find themselves protected by the insurance policy that covers the car, or cars, in which they are learning to drive.
-A son, for example, who is learning to drive on his father’s car, will be covered by the family policy.
+Most novice drivers will find themselves protected by the insurance policy that covers the car in which they are learning to drive.
+For example, a son who is learning to drive in his father’s car, will be covered by the family policy.

 Read on for some additional detail about getting car insurance with just a learner’s permit and then be sure to use the quote tool on the page to enter your zip in for a free car insurance comparison!

 The most important thing a new driver can do to stay safe and pay less is to drive responsibly.
-This means respecting all the rules that were just learned in driver’s ed class, like keeping to the speed limit, maintaining a proper distance between cars, and paying close attention to all traffic lights and signs.
 A clean driving record will save a lot of money in insurance premiums in the long run.

 Drive the Right Car

 A flashy sports car will cost more to insure than a reliable sedan.
-Since sports cars go faster there is more risk associated with driving them.
+Since sports cars go faster, there is more risk associated with driving them.
 By choosing a less risky vehicle, a new driver will be able to ease into his new driving lifestyle in a safer way.
-The sports car can always come later.
-Sports cars are also more expensive to repair which raises insurance rates.

-Whether a family is adding a new driver to an existing policy or a new driver is buying his own policy, completing a careful on-line insurance comparison is a must.
-Experts advise shopping around for new insurance rates every six months, or as one’s situation changes.
+Whether a family is adding a new driver to an existing policy or a new driver is buying his own policy, completing a careful insurance comparison is a must.
+Experts advise shopping around for new insurance rates every six months.